-Chanel’s Métiers d’art collection, typically shown in December every year, is a celebration of the fashion houses’ expertise in creativity.
-This year inspired by ancient Egyptian civilization and the fast-paced living of New York City, Karl Lagerfeld wonderfully marries the two.
+Chanel’s Métiers d’art collection, shown in December each year, is a celebration of the fashion houses’ expertise in creativity.
+The most recent was a bitter sweet swan song from Karl Lagerfeld.
+As the beloved designer made what would be his final runway appearance.
+This year the clothes were inspired by Ancient Egyptian civilization and the fast-paces living of New York City.
+Lagerfeld, of course, wonderfully married the two.

 “Egyptian civilization has always fascinated me: I get inspired by an idea, which I make a reality,” explained Karl Lagerfeld following the show, for the collection that brought the ancient era into the contemporary now.
 Nods to Egypt, with a rich, metallic collection of clothes accented with scarab beetles and pyramid patterns, were mixed with accessories and prints inspired by New York City’s iconic skyline.
 Graffiti sketches by Cyril Kongo were also evident through the collection, weaving hieroglyphic influences with pop culture into the clothes.